Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 zagreb free walking tour city tour zagreb city tour

-During the communist times, Jelacic was branded a traitor, his statue was moved, the square was renamed Republic Square and it became a parking lot.
-When communism fell in Croatia, the statue was put back, but this time he is facing south, to no one in particular as Croatia no longer hates Hungary (apart from nationalists to whom we recommend reading Maria Todorova's book Imagining the Balkans and Anderson's imagined communities ;)
+During the c0mmunist times, Jelacic was branded a traitor, his statue was moved, the square was renamed Republic Square and it became a parking lot.
+When c0mmunism fell in Croatia, the statue was put back, but this time he is facing south, to no one in particular as Croatia no longer hates Hungary (apart from nationalists to whom we recommend reading Maria Todorova's book Imagining the Balkans and Anderson's imagined communities ;)

 Fast & Simple Food Tour Of Zagreb